naughtynautilus000/development/README.md

    itself is used in the filtering function to only show the user's favorited players when the favorites checkbox is checked.

+### The Aggregator

+The two aggregated values are the average number of All-Star appearances and the average number of All-NBA teams among the user's favorited players.
+To display these values, we use the `reduce` array method to calculate the averages of each of the two values among the favorited players.
+We then display these values in the header.

+_NOTE: These aggregated values **are not** react state_.
+These values are instead derived from the `favorites` state variable.

 ### Resetting the Application State

 There is a reset button contained in the menu that resets the application to its original state (the